TheThingsIndustries/lorawan-stack-docs/doc/content/reference/telemetry/cli.md

 - `uid`: universal unique identifier attached to telemetry data sent by the CLI
 - `os`: basic information about the operating system of the machine which executes the CLI
 - `cli`: empty object signaling that the telemetry data is sent from a CLI

-## Visualization

-The Things Industries publishes aggregated data on the [Telemetry Dashboard](https://telemetry.thethingsstack.io).